Spatio-temporal modeling of urban extreme rainfall events at high resolution: Statistical estimation of model parameters

 The proposed inference methodology is validated using simulated $r$-Pareto processes with known parameters.
 The simulation of $r$-Pareto processes is based on the spectral representation of spatio-temporal Brown-Resnick processes.
 Specifically, we adapt the simulation algorithm proposed by \cite{lebermaster2015}, which itself relies on exact simulation techniques for spatial max-stable processes developed in \cite{dombry_exact_2016}.
 The $r$-Pareto processes are simulated on a regular grid of $n$ spatial locations over a period of $\delta$ time steps.
 A threshold $u = 1$ is used to define the $r$-exceedances, and the risk function is chosen as $r(\X) = X_{\s_0,t_0}$, where $\s_0$ is randomly selected among the spatial locations and $t_0 = 0$ corresponds to the first time step of each simulated episode.
 Different sets of simulations are generated using known variogram parameters $\widetilde{\Theta}$.

 Three simulation settings are considered to assess the performance of the proposed inference methodology under different advection configurations.
-For each setting, $50$ independent simulations of $r$-Pareto processes are generated, each consisting of $500$ replicates of $n=49$ spatial locations over $\delta = 24$ or $12$ time steps. \autoref{fig:simu_vario_simicom} illustrates the results obtained when the advection varies across episodes and the parameters $(\eta_1,\eta_2)$ are jointly estimated together with the variogram parameters.
-Despite the higher number of parameters, $(\beta_1,\beta_2,\alpha_1,\alpha_2)$ remain well identified.
-As expected, higher variability is mainly observed for the advection parameters $(\eta_1,\eta_2)$, which remain reasonably well estimated but with a compensatory effect between them, \textit{i.e.} different combinaison can lead to similar velocity vectors. \autoref{fig:simu_vario_simiomsev} depicts the estimation results obtained when the advection parameters $(\eta_1,\eta_2)$ are fixed to their true values.
-In this case, the estimation results are comparable to those obtained when $(\eta_1,\eta_2)$ are estimated, with accurate recovery of the variogram parameters.
-However, fixing the advection parameters can reduce the variability of the estimates, especially when dealing with real data where the advection estimation may be more uncertain.
+For each setting, $50$ independent simulations of $r$-Pareto processes are generated, each consisting of $500$ replicates on a regular grid of $n=7^2=49$ spatial locations over $\delta = 24$ or $12$ time steps. \autoref{fig:simu_vario_simicom} illustrates the results obtained when the advection varies across episodes and the parameters $(\eta_1,\eta_2)$ are jointly estimated together with the variogram parameters.
+Despite the increased model complexity, the variogram parameters $(\beta_1,\beta_2,\alpha_1,\alpha_2)$ are well recovered, with estimates centered around their true values and moderate variability.
+In contrast, the advection parameters $(\eta_1,\eta_2)$ exhibit higher variability.
+This is expected, as they are only indirectly identified through the transformation of empirical velocities and can compensate each other: different combinations of $(\eta_1,\eta_2)$ may lead to similar effective advection vectors.
+This results in a weaker identifiability and larger dispersion of their estimates, while still capturing the overall advection structure. \autoref{fig:simu_vario_simiomsev} illustrates the estimation results obtained when the advection parameters $(\eta_1,\eta_2)$ are fixed to their true values.
+In this setting, the estimation of the variogram parameters remains accurate, with slightly reduced variability compared to previous case.
+Fixing $(\eta_1,\eta_2)$ removes some of the uncertainty associated with the advection estimation, leading to more stable estimates of the variogram parameters.
+In practice, this approach can be advantageous when the advection is particularly difficult to estimate from the data.